vjeux/jsMatch/README.md

 ### Examples
-For all the examples, this is the $file variable.
+For all the examples, this is the file variable.

 ```coffeescript
 file = '''